 .
 Let’s

-show a bar chart of oppzone.
-We can borrow from the code we
+show a bar chart of status.
+We can use a bar chart to show the

 .